polkascan/py-substrate-metadata-docs/docs/joystream-node/staking.md

 ```
 ---------
 ### ValidatorCount
- The ideal number of staking participants.
+ The ideal number of active validators.

 #### Python
 ```python